mnemnion/ent/README.md

 So I rewind time, past several git boundaries, and merge.
 It works.
 Now, if I go back in time in Universe B, my function is called bar().
 If I go back in time in Universe A, my function is called foo(), until the moment that I went back in time, at which point it's called baz().

 Universe A is reality, as it happened.
 Universe B is reality as we wish it happened.
 They are a powerful team.

+###Branch and Merge, again

+The model is in principle no different when multiple authors work on one code base. ent tracks who made each change, in addition to what the change is, as part of the atomic transformation.

+To the degree that one ent is aware of another, they may trade branches.
+Moreover, when changes are propagated up the time stream, they may be offered to such other ents as the propagating ent may be aware.

+That's a lot of maybes.
+This is code we're talking about; handle with care.
+The current paradigm is pull-only for revisions; ent can provide notifications that changes are available, and hand those changes off, but pushing code willy-nilly is a bad habit to get into.